-If you already are a Niviuk pilot, the improvements of the IKUMA P will surprise you.
+The HOOK 4 P was designed with the latest innovations in materials and technologies, and that aspect provides the glider with a better performance in all phases of flight.
+If you already are a Niviuk pilot, the HOOK 4 P will surprise you.
 If this is the first time you pilot a Niviuk glider, just enjoy it!